Three Functions, Not One

 The Four-Layer Architecture

 The three functions of money map onto a four-layer technical stack.
 Each layer performs one function.
 Each is independently verifiable.
-The user interacts only with the top — a wallet that shows a stable balance — while the complexity operates beneath the surface.
+The user interacts only with the top , a wallet displaying prices in ₿C and balances in ₿USD , while the complexity operates beneath the surface.

 Why Separation Matters

-₿C provides what Bitcoin has been missing: a unit of account derived entirely from Bitcoin's own price history that moves slowly enough for merchants to set prices, employers to denominate salaries, and ordinary people to think about value without checking a ticker.
+₿C provides what the interface between fiat and Bitcoin has been missing: a common unit of account derived from Bitcoin's entire USD price history that moves slowly enough for merchants to set prices, employers to denominate salaries, and ordinary people to think about value without checking a ticker. ₿C is dollar-derived , its inputs are daily USD prices , which is what makes it readable by both sides.
 It does this without introducing new trust assumptions, without requiring protocol changes, and without relying on any institution to operate.

 The separation also provides structural resilience.
-If every ₿USD token issuer ceased operations tomorrow, BTC via Lightning would still function as a medium of exchange, and the ₿C denomination would still be computable by anyone with the BTCADP specification and trade data.
+If every ₿USD issuer ceased operations tomorrow, BTC via Lightning would still function as a medium of exchange, and the ₿C denomination would still be computable by anyone with the BTCADP specification and trade data.
 If the ₿C denomination were abandoned, the BTCADP would remain a valid Bitcoin reference price.
-If Lightning disappeared, ₿USD tokens would still circulate on a sidechain.
+If Lightning disappeared, ₿USD would still circulate on The ₿ridge Network.
 Each layer can be evaluated, adopted, or rejected independently.
 A failure at any layer does not propagate downward.

 The Gold Standard Parallel

-Under the ₿C/₿USD model, the architecture is: Bitcoin (store of value) → ₿C as the cumulative mean of Bitcoin's price history (unit of account) → BTC via Lightning for the native Bitcoin economy and ₿USD tokens for fiat-native users entering the system (two mediums of exchange that converge over time).
-The public interacts with the top of the stack — a wallet showing a stable ₿C balance — and never needs to think about the Bitcoin in the reserve address.
+Under the ₿C/₿USD model, the architecture is: Bitcoin (store of value) → ₿C as the cumulative mean of Bitcoin's price history (unit of account) → BTC via Lightning for the native Bitcoin economy and ₿USD for fiat-native users entering the system (two mediums of exchange that converge over time).
+The public interacts with the top of the stack , a wallet displaying prices in ₿C and a ₿USD balance , and never needs to think about the Bitcoin in the reserve address.

 The critical improvement over the gold standard is verifiability.
 Gold reserves required trust in the custodian.
 Nixon's abandonment of Bretton Woods in 1971 was possible precisely because the public had no way to independently verify the gold holdings.
 Bitcoin reserves are on-chain, publicly addressable, and verifiable in real time by anyone.
 The custodial trust assumption that destroyed the gold standard does not exist in this architecture.